 But sellers are also known to reject offers for a variety of reasons.
 Or make counteroffers.
-This is especially likely if you bid low, or when you’re up against multiple competing offers.
+This is especially likely if you bid low or you’re up against multiple competing offers.

-In cases such as these, look to your agent.
-He or she is your spirit guide.
+In cases like these, look to your agent.
+They are your spirit guide.
 If you decide you want to negotiate — that is, make a counteroffer to the seller’s counteroffer — your agent will use their negotiating skills to help get you the best deal.
 This is what agents do every day.

 But you’re not just going to sit there.
 If you understand what negotiating tactics your agent may deploy — they depend on the local market and your position — you can back them up.
 And cheer them on.